 For the best potential outcome, consider contacting a professional interventionist.
 This person is experienced in interventions and has skills to guide the meeting and direct people in more productive ways 3.

-Although there are no specific treatments designed and utilized specifically for peyote addiction, people abusing peyote will benefit from a number of behavioral therapies including 7:
+Although there are no specific treatments designed and utilized specifically for peyote addiction, people abusing it will benefit from a number of behavioral therapies including 7:

 - Cognitive-behavioral therapy (CBT).
 CBT is a treatment style used with a number of mental health, physical health, and substance use issues.
 This therapy works to build connections between thoughts, feelings, and behaviors to understand how they contribute to substance use in order to better avoid relapse.

 - Motivational interviewing (MI).
 MI has the goal of increasing the amount of intrinsic motivation the person has to end their substance use by emphasizing the differences between what the person says they want and what they actually do.

 - Family therapy.
 By engaging the entire family unit, each person can make adjustments to aid the treatment and recovery of the person abusing peyote.
 Also, this can help family members recognize their contributions towards relapse and recovery.